ibm-cloud-docs/vpc/file_storage_vpc_api_migration.md

 ### Updating `user_managed` transit encryption mode to `ipsec`
 {: #updating-user-managed-transit-encryption-to-ipsec}

-In this beta update, the value `user_managed` for the `allowed_transit_encryption_mode` of file shares and file share profiles, as well as `transit_encryption` property of file share mount targets (introduced in the [11 July 2023](/docs/vpc?topic=vpc-api-change-log-beta#version-2023-07-11-beta) release for file shares, file share profiles, and file share mount targets) is now replaced with `ipsec`.
+In this beta update, the value `user_managed` for the `allowed_transit_encryption_mode` of file shares and file share profiles, and `transit_encryption` property of file share mount targets (introduced in the [11 July 2023](/docs/vpc?topic=vpc-api-change-log-beta#version-2023-07-11-beta) release for file shares, file share profiles, and file share mount targets) is now replaced with `ipsec`.

 | Property name                     | Old property value | New property value |
 |-----------------------------------|--------------------|--------------------|